All the absolute best Boxing Day sales worth shopping today

 Enjoy up to 60 per cent off on a wide range of women’s, men’s and children’s clothing and accessories in New Look’s end of season sale.
 On the hunt for a new coat?
 Snap up this uber-chic black check faux fur collar shacket while it’s just £16 (was £39.99, Newlook.com), or stomp into the New Year in a pair of black leather buckle lace up chunky biker boots, now just £32 (was £59.99, Newlook.com).

-Traditionally Boxing Day sales took place mainly in-store, with keen shoppers lining the streets from the early hours of the morning, or even camping overnight.
-But, thanks to the online shopping boom, you can bag your bargains from the comfort of your sofa this year with key online retailers all expected to take part.

-While we’re still waiting for each retailer to officially announce their Boxing Day plans, those who just can’t wait to spend their Christmas cash will be pleased to learn that some brands have already launched their end of season sales including Amazon, Very, Boots, AO, Asos and JD Sports to name a few.

-When will the Boxing Day sales end and the January sales begin?
+When do the Boxing Day sales end and the January sales begin?

 Bringing you some more good news, the Boxing Day sales more often than not now merge with the January sales, meaning the discounts can last for days, weeks or even the full month depending on the retailer.